Date of Degree

 The major findings of this Delphi study were that trust has the most impact on the development of relational bonds, and that anticipated supervisor reactions are the biggest factor in counselor disclosure.
 Experts rated availability and fairness as the most important factors for bond development, and cultivation of trust as the highest-ranked strategy for facilitating disclosure.
 Experts ranked counselor fear of recrimination of lower importance than the literature indicates.
 The extent of expert understanding regarding the differences between egregious and non-egregious ethical behaviors was unclear.

 Suggestions for further investigation include (a) a Delphi study of expert rehabilitation counselors regarding bonds and disclosure, (b) examining supervisor needs for support from administration, (c) continuing education for supervisors and counselors regarding non-egregious ethical errors, and (d) reviewing ethics training opportunities for non-CRC supervisors and counselors in public rehabilitation agencies.

 Counselor disclosure, Counselor supervision, Ethics, Public rehabilitation, Rehabilitation Counseling, Relational Bonds

 Copyright 2012 Lori Anne Magnuson

 Magnuson, Lori Anne.
-"A Delphi study to understand relational bonds in supervision and their effect on rehabilitation counselor disclosure in the public rehabilitation program." dissertation, University of Iowa, 2012.
+"A Delphi study to understand relational bonds in supervision and their effect on rehabilitation counselor disclosure in the public rehabilitation program."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.